-At any point in the Investigation, either party may request to initiate the Voluntary Resolution process.
-This process is contingent upon the agreement of both the Complainant and Respondent, with the concurrence of the Title IX Administrator or designee.
-More information about the Voluntary Resolution process can be found under the Resolution Phase section below.
+At any point in the Investigation, either party may request to initiate the Informal Resolution process.
+This process is contingent upon the voluntary agreement of both the Complainant and Respondent, with the concurrence of the Title IX Coordinator or designee.
+More information about the Informal Resolution process can be found under the Resolution Phase section below.

-Once the Investigation is complete, the Investigator will compile the relevant information and evidence into an Investigation Report, which may include a timeline of the event(s), statementsfrom interviews, physical and electronic evidence, a breakdown of the discrepancies in the various interviews, and credibility considerations.
-The Investigator will document any physical or electronic evidence in a manner that is conducive and does not obstruct concurrent orforthcoming police Investigations.
-A student will have access to review the completed-Investigation Report and/or investigative materials relevant to the Investigation after the Investigation has concluded.
-In order to protect confidentiality students may be given an electronic password protected copy of the investigation report which may be redacted.
-Allegations of potential violations of the Code of Student Conduct, if appropriate, are assigned at the conclusion of the Investigation at which point the Investigator reiterates the options for resolution to the involved parties.
-Should students not participate in the Investigator may assign allegation(s) to the Respondent based on the information that the Investigator collected without the student's participation, if appropriate.
+Once the Investigation is complete, the Investigator will compile the relevant information and evidence into an Investigation Report, which may include a timeline of the event(s), statements from interviews, physical and electronic evidence, a breakdown of the discrepancies in the various interviews, and credibility considerations.
+The Investigator will document any physical or electronic evidence in a manner that is conducive and does not obstruct concurrent or forthcoming police Investigations.
+Complainants and Respondents will have an equal opportunity to inspect and review any evidence obtained as part of the Investigation that is directly related to the allegations raised in the Formal Complaint.
+The University shall send each party (and in Title IX Sexual Misconduct cases, the Title IX Advisor) the evidence subject to inspection and review in an electronic format or hard copy, and the parties shall have at least ten (10) days to submit a written response, which the Investigator will consider prior to the completion of the Investigation Report.
+The completed Investigation Report will fairly summarize the relevant evidence, and will be sent to the Complainant and Respondent (and in Title IX cases, the Title IX Advisor) in electronic format or hard copy, for their review and written response, at least ten (10) days prior to the Hearing.
+In order to protect confidentiality students may be given an electronic password protected copy of the Investigation Report which may be redacted.
+Any new evidence identified after completion of the Investigative Report that a party intends to present, introduce, or use at the hearing must be provided to the Title IX Coordinator at least five (5) days prior to the hearing and to the other party at least three (3) days prior to the hearing.
+Failure to comply with this provision will result in the new evidence being excluded from consideration during the hearing and decision-making process.

+Should students not participate in the Investigative Process, the Grievance Process may continue without their participation.
+The Investigator may assign allegation(s) to the Respondent based on the information that the Investigator collected without the student's participation, if appropriate.